Carl Reiner: 1950–1959: Collaborations with Sid Caesar

-1960s
+1960–1969: The Dick Van Dyke Show and acclaim

 Starting in 1960, Reiner teamed with Brooks as a comedy duo on The Steve Allen Show.
 Their performances on television and stage included Reiner playing the straight man in The 2000 Year Old Man.
 Eventually the routine expanded into a series of five comedy albums and a 1975 animated television special, with the last album in the series winning a Grammy Award for Best Spoken Word Comedy Album.
-The act gave Brooks "an identity as a comic performer for the first time," said Reiner.
+The act gave Brooks "an identity as a comic performer for the first time", said Reiner.
 Brooks's biographer William Holtzman called their 12-minute act "an ingenious jazz improvisation..." while Gerald Nachman described Reiner's part in guiding the act:

 In 1958, he wrote the initial 13 episodes of a television series titled Head of the Family, based on his own personal and professional life.
-However, the network disliked Reiner in the lead role for unknown reasons.
+However, for unknown reasons, the network disliked Reiner in the lead role.
 In 1961, the series was recast and re-titled The Dick Van Dyke Show and became a popular series, making stars of his lead actors Dick Van Dyke and Mary Tyler Moore.
 In addition to writing many of the episodes, Reiner occasionally appeared as show host Alan Brady.
 The series ran from 1961 to 1966 and thereafter entered a long run of syndication.
 In 1966, Reiner co-starred in The Russians Are Coming, the Russians Are Coming.

-From April 5, 1964, to September 9, 1965, Reiner hosted The Celebrity Game, a CBS prime time game show that was a precursor to the long-running Hollywood Squares.
+From April 5, 1964, to September 9, 1965, Reiner hosted The Celebrity Game, a CBS prime-time game show that was a precursor to the long-running Hollywood Squares.
 His first film directorial effort was an adaptation of Joseph Stein's play Enter Laughing (1967), which, in turn, was based on his semi-autobiographical 1958 novel of the same name.

+1970–1989: Transition to directing

 Balancing directing, producing, writing, and acting, he worked on a wide range of films and television programs.
 Films from his early directing career include Where's Poppa?
 (1970), Oh, God!
 (1977), and The Jerk (1979).

-In My Anecdotal Life: A Memoir (2003), he wrote:

-Of all the films I have directed, only Where's Poppa? is universally acknowledged as a cult classic.
+In My Anecdotal Life: A Memoir (2003), he wrote, "Of all the films I have directed, only Where's Poppa? is universally acknowledged as a cult classic.
 A cult classic, as you may know, is a film that was seen by a small minority of the world's film goers, who insist it is one of the greatest, most daring, and innovative moving pictures ever made.
-Whenever two or more cult members meet, they will quote dialogue from the classic and agree that "the film was ahead of its time."
+Whenever two or more cult members meet, they will quote dialogue from the classic and agree that "the film was ahead of its time".
 To be designated a genuine cult classic, it is of primary importance that the film fail to earn back the cost of making, marketing, and distributing it.
 Where's Poppa? was made in 1969 for a little over $1 million.
-According to the last distribution statements I saw, it will not break even until it earns another $650,000.
+According to the last distribution statements I saw, it will not break even until it earns another $650,000."